-The buttons on the back of each earcup are fairly intuitive, but can be a bit odd to get used to in the world of touch controls.
-However, for those who don’t like trusting controls susceptible to failure in colder climes, buttons are a good fallback.
+The buttons on the back of each earcup are fairly intuitive, but can be a bit odd to get used to in a world of touch controls.
+However, for those who don’t like trusting controls susceptible to failure in colder climes, buttons are reliable at least.

-Playback controls live on the right headphone, and voice assistant plus ANC toggle lives on the left.
-Unfortunately, you can’t turn off the ANC if the headphones are on; you can only toggle a mode called “aware” that allows some passthrough of your surroundings using the external mics of the Bose QuietComfort 45—an unfortunate feature we’ve seen with the Microsoft Surface Headphones 2.
+Playback controls live on the right side of the headphones, and voice assistant and ANC toggle lives on the left.
+Unfortunately, you can’t turn off the ANC if the headphones are switched on; you can only toggle a mode called “aware” that allows some passthrough of your surroundings using the external mics of the Bose QuietComfort 45—an unfortunate feature we’ve seen with the Microsoft Surface Headphones 2.

 Below is a complete rundown of the default Bose QC 45 controls:

 |ACTION||TOP BUTTON (right)||MIDDLE BUTTON (right)||BOTTOM BUTTON (right)||ACTION BUTTON (left)|

 |TOP BUTTON (right)|

 |MIDDLE BUTTON (right)|

 |BOTTOM BUTTON (right)|